MansoorAB/spam_ham_bayes/README.md

 # spam_ham_bayes
-Naive Bayes model built to predict spam and not spam
+Naive Bayes model built to predict spam or not a spam